Sitecore/docker-images/README.md

 #### For XConnect workers (automation engine, processing engine, index worker)

+> Please note that this is enabled *from* Sitecore v9.3.0.

 `C:\tools\entrypoints\worker\Development.ps1` features:

 - Starts the `Watch-Directory.ps1` script in the background **if** a directory is mounted into `C:\src`.